natko22/pet-project-frontend/README.md

 ### Managing Bookings

 - As a pet sitter, you can manage your bookings through your user profile.
-- View upcoming bookings, accepted bookings, and completed bookings.
+- View upcoming bookings, and add available dates.
 - Communicate with pet owners to coordinate pet sitting services.

 ### Logging Out